-I am working on data management.
-One of my goals is to extend the capabilities of modern data management systems in generic ways as to allow them to support novel functionalities that seem hard at first.
-Examples of such functionalities are managing provenance, trust, explanations, uncertain or inconsistent data.
-To support these functionalities, I am interested in understanding the fundamental algebraic properties that allow algorithms to scale to large amounts of data: Given a large data or knowledge base, what types of questions can be answered efficiently?
+I am working on the theory of scalable data management.
+One of my goals is to extend the capabilities of modern data management systems in generic ways to allow them to support novel functionalities that seem hard at first.
+Examples of such functionalities are managing provenance, trust, explanations, and uncertain or inconsistent data.
+To support these functionalities, I am interested in understanding the fundamental algebraic properties that allow algorithms to scale with the size of data by leveraging structure in data: Given a large data or knowledge base, what types of questions can be answered efficiently?
 And what do we do about those that cannot?

-For the hard questions, our work tries to find ways to slightly change the objective in a way that qualitatively preserves the original motivation, yet installs those nice algebraic properties (something we call ''algebraic cheating'').
-Our work has shown that approaches that leverage those properties look at the overall end-to-end goal in a more holistic way can often work with smaller training data and achieve remarkable speed-ups.
+For the hard questions, this work of line tries to find ways to change the objective in a way that qualitatively preserves the original motivation, yet installs those desirable algebraic properties (something we call ''algebraic cheating'').
+Our work has shown that approaches that leverage those properties and optimize for the overall end-to-end goal can work with less training data and achieve remarkable speed-ups.

 Our DATA lab is growing and we are actively looking for students with strong foundations in algorithms, theory, discrete math, data management, and machine learning.
-Please visit our research opportunities.
-Please notice I am a big fan of Ray Dalio's principles that apply to research as to any other adventure.Current PhD students: Neha Makhija, Nikos Tziavelis
+Please visit our research opportunities and the topics page of my class ``Principles of scalable data management."
+Notice I am a big fan of Ray Dalio's principles applied to research.

 I have been working or co-advising a number of students over the years, not always as direct advisor.
 My current directly advised PhD students are: Nikos Tziavelis (Google PhD fellowship recipient 2022), Neha Makhija, and Agapi Rissaki.

 If you are a prospective PhD student, please read this Data lab research opportunities page before sending me an email.